leora-betesh/ml-bootcamp/README.md

 # ml-bootcamp
 These are my solutions to the exercises in the Primrose Machine Learning Bootcamp.
-I will appreciate any corrections or suggestions for improvement.
+I will appreciate any suggestions for improvement.